 Well, you can always visually hunt for them and then squish the worms.
 It may take a while with this tactic to eradicate the pests, but at least you aren’t poisoning the mint or surrounding area with chemicals.

 What if you can’t see any worms eating the mint plant?
 The culprit might still be mint plant worms – cutworms to be exact.
-Cutworms are nocturnal feeders and then post feast, hiding in the soil during the day at the plant’s base or in its debris.
+Cutworms are nocturnal feeders, and then post-feast hide in the soil during the day at the plant’s base or in its debris.
 If you dig down a little bit, you may find cutworm larvae.
-They are 1 to 2 inches in length with a wide range of colors and patterns.
+They are 1 to 2 inches (2.5 to 5 cm.) in length with a wide range of colors and patterns.
 A telltale sign it’s a cutworm?
 They curl into a C-shape when disturbed.